miitestingacc/keeganturnerdev.github.io/_posts/2023-10-28-Monitor instances with Grafana.md

 Copy the API token and save it in a document on your computer

-Update the repositories on the instance
+Update the repositories on your cloud server instance

 ```
 sudo apt update -y